SuvanshShukla/ovgu-magdeburg/01_database_concepts/04_exercise_answers/exercise_2.md

 > 8. Synchronisation: like keeping your watch's time up-to-date
 > 9. Recovery: an example of recovery would be putting a vase back together by gluing all the broken pieces.

 ## 2. Explain the terms database model and database schema!
 How are these two terms related?
-What is the difference between a database schema and a data- base?
+What is the difference between a database schema and a database?
 Give examples.

 > A database model is a way to represent structure in data that relates to the real world.
 A database schema defines the blueprint of what the database is made of, like what fields, their types etc.
 > These terms are related in design